30 Productive Sunday Journal Prompts to Kickstart the Week

 19. Write about a skill or talent you would like to develop further

-Describe why this skill is important to you and how it aligns with your personal or professional goals.
+Choose a skill or talent you want to get better at, like drawing, playing an instrument, or a sport.
+Explain why this skill is important to you and how it fits with your goals.

 20. Write about a difficult conversation you need to have and how you can approach it with empathy and understanding